hmccode/hmccode.github.io/_posts/2016-08-13-mosaic-mobile-apps-content.md

 }
 ```

-### Json

-The JSON content provides the full content as JSON.
-We expect that this be used by IT only although it is not restricted.
-This allows you to conveniently send all content in one shot to be updated.

-#### JSON sample

-You can **download** the JSON sample from [here](https://www.dropbox.com/s/sxb9f9p3wpkvna9/oroverde-json.json?dl=0)

 ## Content Management

-There are two ways to retrieve and update the content:
+There are two ways to retrieve, update and manage the content:

 ### Using an Email Bot: